philippmoritzer/bd-ml-project/README.md

 # Output: Hello World
 ```

 For the dependencies a ``requirements.txt``file is created in the project's root directory with following content to install the python client library for InfluxDB using pip.
-To make sure they are locally available, run the follwing command:
+To make sure they are locally available, the following command has to be executed:

 ```properties